Thomas Puskailer: 2012: Make Believe

 Make Believe was the début solo album which incorporated elements of pop, dance & club genres and collaborated with a wide range of urban producers.
 The songs "Make Believe" and "Artificial Light" are written by Grammy award-winning New York producer Bill Grainer.
 "Sitting on a Cloud", "By your Side", "Cappuccino" and "Moneytree (Miroslav Vrlik Remix)" are co-written with UK based producer Joe Dworniak.
 The final tracks were produced in the recordings studios "Creative Music House" in Bratislava, Slovak Republic.

 On August 2, 2012, Puskailer released his single "Moneytree (Miroslav Vrlik Remix)" from his début album and it reached No. 1 on See Jay Radio Dance Charts for seven weeks.

 2012: ECO TOUR (Environmental Education Show)

-Thomas is also touring through the whole of Slovakia with ECO TOUR an ecological entertainment extravaganza created entirely by Thomas.
-He will continue to combine his musical talents whilst spreading the ECO message!
-In collaboration with amazing sponsors and supporters Thomas was able to reach schools and children who were never able to experience such an amazing, entertaining and also educational experience.
-The ECO TOUR show is an educational theatre show for young children and teenagers incorporating music, games, interaction and important ecological messages.
-ECO TOUR is a major hit with schools and culture centers across the country and will continue indefinitely.
+Thomas also toured through the whole of Slovakia with ECO TOUR an ecological entertainment experience of his creation.
+The ECO TOUR show is an educational theatre show for young children and teenagers incorporating music, games, interaction and ecological messages.